Unable to find a vintage

 Instrument Reclamation Corporation in Tennessee, which

-stamped then "USED" and sold them wholesale to U.S. dealers,
+stamped them "USED" and sold them wholesale to U.S. dealers,

 most of whom immediately sold them on eBay—where demand